laravel/docs/notifications.md

 <a name="slack-prerequisites"></a>
 ### Prerequisites

-Before you can send notifications via Slack, you must install the notification channel via Composer:
+Before you can send notifications via Slack, you must install the Slack notification channel via Composer:

     composer require laravel/slack-notification-channel